What's the best product for your savings?

 To fix or not to fix?
-That is the question.
-It’s certainly one many savers are asking now that interest rates have dropped.
+It's a question many savers are asking, given interest rates have dropped in recent times.
 Do you lock your money into a fixed rate account?
 Or would you prefer an easy access variable rate savings account?

 I’m here to help you decide.
 But first, what are fixed rate and variable rate savings accounts?